Fivell/policies/src/pages/policies/auditing_policy.md

    and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
-   - Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Versionista's Security Officer to determine appropriate sanction/corrective disciplinary action.
+   - Should the audit disclose that a workforce member has accessed PHI or PII inappropriately, the minimum necessary/least privileged information shall be shared with Versionista's Security Officer to determine appropriate sanction/corrective disciplinary action.